AM1CODES/DSC-FMNIST/README.md

 Repository for Second round interview for DSC Technical Team VIT-B

 # Data
 We have 70,000 images of size (28x28).
-This data set acts as a new replacement or alternative for the original MNIST data set and this too has 10 classes like the original MNIST data.
+This data set acts as a new replacement or alternative for the original MNIST data set and this too has 10 classes like the original MNIST data. <br>
 Link to the data - https://www.kaggle.com/zalando-research/fashionmnist

 # Our Goal